 Step 3: Add your buffer

 Real-world batteries don't deliver 100% of their rated capacity.
-Add a buffer:
+Depending on delivery path and chemistry, plan on losing 10–25%:

 Adjusted formula: Wh needed × buffer multiplier = Battery size to buy